microsoft/secrets-store/README.md

 ## Solution

-The best practice is not to include secrets in source code and to make sure not to store secrets in source control.
-All sensitive pieces of configuration should be kept in a secure place in a managed way.
-The Secret Store solves the problem and additionally brings many benefits such as:
+Secrets should not to be include in source code, nor checked into git.
+All sensitive pieces of configuration should be kept in a secure, managed secrets store.
+Benefits include:

-- encryption/decryption when used
-- audit/logging - who accessed the secret and when
-- a central place storing secrets, keys, or certificates to support long-term scalability
+- Centralized location for storing secrets, keys, and certificates.
+- Long-term scalability of storage location.
+- Automatic encryption when stored and decription when retrieved.
+- Enabling automated logging when secrets are stored and used, and by whom.
-- easy access to automation like DevOps workflows to eliminate certain users' dependencies
+- Secure access from DevOps workflows and automation as required.
+- Removes dependency on direct access to secrets during development and in production.

 ## Tool Selection Matrix